ax-va/Learning-Rust-Klabnik-Nichols-2023/data-types.md

 - An array isn't as flexible as the *vector* type that is provided by the standard library that is allowed to grow or shrink in size.

+### Types implementing the `Copy` trait

+- Rust has a special annotation called the `Copy` trait for types that are stored on the stack, as integers are.
+- If a type implements the `Copy` trait, variables that use it do not move, but rather are trivially copied, making them still valid after assignment to another variable.
+- Rust won't let us annotate a type with `Copy` if the type, or any of its parts, has implemented the `Drop` trait.

+Examples of the types that implement `Copy`:
+- all the integer types
+- the Boolean type, `bool`
+- all the floating-point types
+- the character type, `char`
+- tuples, if they only contain types that also implement `Copy`, for example, `(i32, i32)` implements `Copy`, but `(i32, String)` does not.

 # Complex data types

 ## The String type